 Another example of comparable software is LeafSnap [17].
 LeafSnap is an iPhone and android application that allows the user to take a picture of a leaf.
 After taking a picture the software turns the picture in a way that it can recognize the shape.
 The shape of the leaf will be used to create a list of possible trees.

 These applications differ from the pipeline that was developing during this internship in several aspects.
-First of all, this KeyLemon is made to recognize a human face and LeafSnap is made to recognize different leafs.
+First of all, KeyLemon is made to recognize a human face and LeafSnap is made to recognize different leaves.
 The pipeline that was developed during this internship focused on slipper orchid flowers and salep orchid tubers.
 Secondly the pipeline will be available on a website, while the comparable software needs to be installed on a local machine (e.g. a computer or a smartphone).
-Lastly, the pipeline developed during this internship will be available on a website.
-This made it usable from different platforms.
+This makes it usable from different platforms.
 The comparable applications are specific for smartphones or computers, and also to the Operating System (OS) of the used device.

 Goal of this internship

 The goal of this internship was to demonstrate that it is possible to classify slipper orchid flowers from pictures.
 When this concept was proved the classification software was trained very well.
 Once the classification software works sufficiently accurate, it will be available online.
-Custom officers can then use this software to check whether accompanying permits are correct when confiscating material.
-If this control is simplified, it will help preventing illegal trade in slipper orchids which will prevent them from going extinct in the wild.
+Customs officers can then use this software to check whether accompanying permits are correct when confiscating material.
+If this control is simplified, it will help prevent illegal trade in slipper orchids, which will prevent them from going extinct in the wild.

 Materials and Methods